ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

 For more details about the difference between unicode and string: <https://stackoverflow.com/questions/18034272/python-str-vs-unicode-types>

 As we can see the JSON data above, you can nest one JSON object inside another, the same way that Python dictionaries can be nested one inside the other.
 Notice that the JSON object we dealt with before appears inside of this one.
-(Note: Some parts of the data is cutted out, so we can see the data more clearly.)
+(Note: Some parts of the data have been cut out and replaced with `...` so that we can see the overall structure of the remaining data more clearly.)

 ```
 {u'code': u'4890008100309',